Cosette3737/Project1GroupB/README.md

   * Alternative Hypothesis: If the Type 1 device trend is the same over time then it will have the same percentage in any year.
   * Null Hypothesis:  If the Type 1 device trend is not the same over time then it will not have the same percentage in any year.

-* Is the device implantable?
-  * Alternative Hypothesis: If the device is implantable then it is classified as type 3.
-  * Null Hypothesis:  If the device is not implantable then it is not classified as type 3.

-* Does it emit radiation, if so what kind?
-  * Alternative Hypothesis: If a medical device emits radiation then it is only used for diagnostic purposes.
-  * Null Hypothesis:   If a medical device does not emit radiation then it is not only used for diagnostic purposes.

-  * Alternative: If a company has the most manufacturing locations, then they will have the most MDR.
-  * Null: If a company does not have the most manufacturing locations, then they will not have the most MDR.

 * Which devices have the most recalls/flags?
   * Alternative Hypothesis: If medical devices have become more reliable in 2020, then the number of recalls will be less than in 1995?
   * Null Hypothesis:  If medical devices have not become more reliable in 2020, then the number of recalls will be not be less than in 1995?

-* Is there a timeframe for when devices usually have recalls?
-  * Alternative Hypothesis: If type 3 device is the safest Then it will have the least amount of recalls.
-  * Null Hypothesis:  If type 3 device is not the safest Then it will not have the least amount of recalls.

 **2.Gather Data**